jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.ByteExtensions.AreAnyBitsSet(thisbyte,Jcd.BitManipulation.BitMask).md

 ## ByteExtensions.AreAnyBitsSet(this byte, BitMask) Method

-Tests if any bits from the bitmask are set on a [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte').
+Tests if any bits from the bitmask are set on a[System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte').

 ```csharp
 public static bool AreAnyBitsSet(this byte number, Jcd.BitManipulation.BitMask bitmask);